Paranal Science Operations

 If you are interested in working at Paranal, you are invited to inform yourself about the career prospects and working conditions in the PSO department.
 Also check out our alumni page to see where our previous department members are working now.

 - September 18, 2020: First scientific data taken with UVES@UT1 and FORS@UT2.
-Please see the LPO news page.
+Please see the LPO news page for up-to-date information on the systems back in operations.

 - August 28, 2020: Minimal science operations to be resumed at Paranal, foreseen starting date September 23.
 Please see the LPO news page for more details. .